 I was highly confused and found it to be very strange and odd that people were discussing figs as non-vegan.
-I will let you decide whether you think they are suitable for vegans or not because it is more personal opinion than anything else.
-Some vegan refuses to eat it and some not.
+I will let you decide whether you think they are suitable for vegans or not because it is a more personal opinion than anything else.
+Some vegan refuses to eat it and some don’t.

 I loved eating figs in any forms dry or fresh.
 They are a good source of fibre and minerals such as calcium and potassium.
 When it comes to stocking up dry fruits, figs were definitely on top of my list.
 Although, eating them made me wonder how strange the figs look.
 Having looked at figs cavities I feel that I am eating some sort of weird-looking alien fruit which doesn’t look like of any dry fruits out there.
 But I liked the taste and the unique texture.

 By nature, figs are non-animal so nothing wrong with that, therefore, vegan-friendly.
 But not everyone thinks that way.
 What could possibly be wrong?

 The situation here goes back to nature – Pollination.
 The queen of the fig wasp will deposit her eggs and at the same time shed the pollen she got from the other fig. In fact, what she does is pollinating fig’s ovaries.
 Once the eggs have been deposited – by nature’s cycle, she dies and gets digested by the fig, providing “food” for the fig. When the eggs hatch the wasps will mate.
 The female wasps will collect the pollen whilst wingless male wasp’s job is to carve a path to the fig’s exterior for the female wasp to exit.
 The females will leave and pollinate another fig as a queen.
 The male wasps never leave the fruit, stay behind and die once they’ve freed all the female wasps.